LunarG/gfxreconstruct/USAGE_desktop_D3D12.md

 ### How to Process AGS Files

-Both gfxrecon-replay and gfxrecon-optimize are able to read and process capture files that contain with AGS calls.
+Both gfxrecon-replay and gfxrecon-optimize are able to read and process capture files that contain AGS calls.
 From a user point of view, their usage remains unchanged.
-The only additional requirement is that the official AGS DLL must live in the same directory as gfxrecon-replay and gfxrecon-optimize.
-This is because both tools need to find and reference the official AGS DLL in order to issue AGS calls.